 - About ceruloplasmin: http://www.clinchem.org/content/51/8/1558.full

-- Since high levels of copper is usually in the unavailable form, you might see problems with yeast.
+- Since high levels of copper is usually in the unavailable unbound form, you might see problems with yeast/candida.

 - Also going hand-in-hand with high copper is high calcium, called the “calcium shell”.
 With that high calcium can be lack of emotion/apathy.

 - You will see ceruloplasmin mentioned on key copper websites—the major copper-carrying protein.
 Some will state that the lower it is, the quicker copper will build up in your liver and brain.
 Janie had high ceruloplasmin and still an obvious brain buildup!
-Just to show that there can be exceptions to the rule.
+Just to show that there can be exceptions to the rule, it seems.

 - Copper IUD’s have caused many women problems with rising copper levels!
-That can especially be true if you have the MTHFR mutation, which prevents your body from breaking it down.
+That can especially be true if you have the MTHFR mutation or even high stress.

 - It’s stated that vegetarians have a high risk of becoming copper toxic.

 - Foods high in copper include chocolate (darn it), avocados (darn it again) molasses, liver, oysters, shrimp, mushrooms, sesame or sunflower seeds, cashews, etc. A more comprehensive list is here.